 Treatment Options Specific For Women

-With androgenic hair loss, women are prescribed anti-androgens like cyproterone-acetate that may reduce hair loss due to hormonal changes (19).
+With androgenic hair loss, women are prescribed anti-androgens like cyproterone-acetate, spironolactone, and flutamide that may reduce hair loss due to hormonal changes (19).
 Women may also require to take prenatal vitamins to treat postpartum hair loss or hair loss during pregnancy.

 - Do You Have Hair Loss or Hair Shedding?,